TexteaInc/funix/README.md

   -B, --no-browser      Disable auto open browser
 ```

-Usually you can use `python -m funix [module]` to start directly.
-There are some simple examples in the [`examples`](./examples/) folder to help you understand Funix.
+The command `funix` above is equivalent to `python -m funix` if you have installed Funix from PyPI.
+If you installed Funix via local clone, please use the full command `python -m funix` instead.

-You can open the example by the following command:
+For example, to launch exmaples in the [`examples`](./examples/) folder, run the following command:

 ```bash
 cd examples